-Here are several ways you can do to keep your family safe:
+Here are several precautions you can take to keep your family safe:

-- Every home with at least one gas appliance, attached garage or fireplace should have a carbon monoxide system.
-You need to have an alarm on all levels of your house, including the basement and garage.
+- Every home with at least one natural gas appliance, attached garage or fireplace should have a carbon monoxide system.
+You should have a detector on each level of your house, including the basement and garage.
 You also should have one installed inside or outside of each bedroom.
-Don’t have a carbon monoxide alarm in your home?
+Don’t have a carbon monoxide system in your home?

 Call Donelson Air Service Experts at 615-953-9885 to get one.
 Ask our specialists about our economical Wi-Fi carbon monoxide alarms.

-- If you presently have a carbon monoxide system, regularly check or replace the batteries.
-You should check batteries every 90 days, and buy a new detector every three to five years.
+- If you presently have a carbon monoxide system, frequently check or replace the batteries.
+You should look at batteries every season, and buy a new detector every three to five years.

-- If your carbon monoxide sensor sounds, leave your residence without delay and phone 911.
+- If your carbon monoxide detector sounds, leave your house right away and phone 911.

-Protect Your Loved Ones with Assistance from Donelson Air Service Experts
+Protect Your Loved Ones with Help from Donelson Air Service Experts

-Carbon monoxide doesn’t have to be scary, and with the right precautions your house can be guarded from the dangerous gas.
-Take the precautions and call Donelson Air Service Experts at 615-953-9885 to learn more.
+Carbon monoxide doesn’t have to be frightening, and with the proper steps your family can be protected from the dangerous gas.
+Take the precautions and call Service Experts at 615-953-9885 to learn more.